Political and Community Organizer (Northern California)

 - 401(k) with 14 percent employer contribution

 The National Union of Healthcare Workers is helping revitalize the labor movement with its commitment to worker empowerment and democratic ideals.

-Founded in 2009, we have grown to represent more than 16,000 mental health clinicians, nurses, nursing assistants, medical technicians, clerks, and service workers.
+Founded in 2009, we have grown to represent more than 16,000 healthcare workers in hospitals, clinics, and county jails throughout California and Hawaii, including service, technical, professional, and home care workers, mental health clinicians, and nurses.
 NUHW members are leading the fight to improve patient care, raise living standards, and hold healthcare corporations accountable to their employees and the communities they serve.
 And NUHW-represented mental health clinicians are powerful advocates for ending the stigma surrounding mental illness and enforcing mental health parity rules so that patients get the treatment they need when they need it.

 Learn more about NUHW and its values.